Peru · duration itinerary

 Your 4-day plan

-A magnificent Renaissance-style cathedral built on the foundations of an Inca palace.
-It houses an impressive collection of colonial art, including the famous 'Last Supper' painting featuring a cuy (guinea pig).
+Dominating the Plaza de Armas, this impressive cathedral was built on the foundations of an Inca palace.
+It houses a significant collection of colonial art, including the famous 'Last Supper' painting with a cuy (guinea pig).

-- Consider a guided tour to fully appreciate the history and art.
+- Consider a guided tour to fully appreciate the art and history.

-→ A few blocks from the Cathedral. - Afternoon~90 minQorikancha (Temple of the Sun)landmark
+→ Short walk from Plaza de Armas. - Afternoon~90 minQorikancha (Temple of the Sun)landmark

 - Reservations are recommended, especially on weekends.

-→ Arrange a taxi or tour from Cusco (approx. 1 hour drive). - Midday~75 minUrubambarestaurant
+→ Requires a taxi or organized tour from Cusco (approx. 1 hour). - Midday~60 minUrubamba Lunchrestaurant

-→ On the way between Pisac and Ollantaytambo. - Afternoon~120 minOllantaytambo Fortresslandmark
+→ Stop en route between Pisac and Ollantaytambo. - Afternoon~120 minOllantaytambo Fortresslandmark

 Machu Picchu - The Lost City